 If you haven’t already done so, watch as many videos and listen to as many podcasts as you can from qualified medical and financial professionals.
 Find non-emotional, factual websites staffed by physicians, epidemiologists, and data scientists.

 As Warren Buffett recently cautioned, it’s never a good idea to make money moves based entirely on headlines.
 Remain calm, consult your financial planner, CPA, or other professionals before reacting.
 I know it’s hard to think about finances when so much else is at stake.
-However, I do feel we will eventually get a handle on this and that there could be a lot of assets available at bargain prices.
+However, I feel we will eventually get a handle on this and that there could be many assets available at bargain prices.
 For some, this will be an opportunity to shore up their financial positions and be on top when things return to normal.